Urfa: Ottoman period

 The most detailed account of early Ottoman Urfa was written by Evliya Çelebi, who visited the city in 1646.
 Part of his interest may have been because one of his relatives was a qadi here.
 His account mentions only three gates, with different names than those of the 1566 tax register.
 Evliya wrote that he counted 2,600 houses in the fortified part of the city, which probably indicates a population total similar to 1566.
 At this point, Urfa had houses generally made of mud brick; more opulent houses, belonging to paşas and qadis, had their own gardens and baths.
 Evliya also recorded 22 mosques, 3 medreses, and 3 zaviyes.
 He listed several hans, including the Yemiş Hânı, the Samsatkapısı, the Hacı İbrâhim Hânı, the Beykapısı Hânı, and the Sebîl Hânı.
 He also wrote that the city had 400 shops and several mills, including one named after one Tayyaroğlu Ahmed Paşa.
 However, he was apparently unimpressed by the city's shops and markets.

 Evliya also wrote that Urfa had a tannery that produced high-quality yellow maroquin leather.
 Tavernier also noted the city's leather, saying that along with Tokat and Diyarbakır it produced some of the best maroquin leathers.
 Besides leather, Urfa was also renowned for its cotton fabrics during this period.

 According to Onur Usta, part of why Urfa appeared to European visitors as "a derelict city with houses reduced to rubble" during this period was because it had a lot of residents from nomadic and tribal backgrounds.
 These people would have still engaged in nomadic transhumance activities during most parts of the year and "only needed a roof over their heads during the winter".
 The abandoned-looking houses would have belonged to them.

 Information about Urfa during the 1700s is relatively scarce, but one source is the fiscal records of the new Rızvaniye Mosque.
 These document the waqf properties assigned to the mosque, including shops, gardens, mills, and public baths, as well as information about tenants and rents.
-There was a mulberry orchard in front of the medrese at this point, as well as a prosperous marketplace with little empty space available for rent.

 Based on various fiscal and tax documents, it seems that Urfa suffered a series of troubles in the 1750s and began to sink into poverty.
 One of the most serious problems was rampant banditry, which both impeded agricultural production in surrounding rural areas and hindered economic recovery.

 A serious outbreak of plague hit Urfa in the 1780s, and many people died.
 Iraqi Turkmen, particularly from the regions around Mosul and Kirkuk, were deported and resettled in Urfa to help repopulate the city.
 The connection with Kirkuk in particular left cultural and linguistic traces in Urfa, and some present-day Urfalis have described the two cities as having an "uncle-nephew relationship".